Cooperation and dependencies in multipartite systems: Applications and examples

-{\em Entanglement without dependence.}---An intriguing question in the theory of multipartite entanglement is whether entanglement can exist without classical multipartite correlations~\cite{Kaszlikowski2008}.
+An intriguing question in the theory of multipartite entanglement is whether entanglement can exist without classical multipartite correlations~\cite{Kaszlikowski2008}.
 The examples of $N$-party entangled states with vanishing $N$-party classical correlations are known in the literature~\cite{Lask2012,Schwemmer2015,Designolle2017,Tran2017,Klobus2019}, though the corresponding notions of classical correlations do not satisfy all the postulates of Refs.~\cite{Grudka,Girolami2017}.
-Here we ask whether there are genuinely multipartite entangled states with no multipartite dependence and whether multipartite dependence can exist without multipartite correlations and vice versa.
-It turns out that all of those combinations are possible.
-There exist even pure genuinely multipartite entangled states without multipartite dependence.
+Here we ask whether there are genuinely multipartite entangled states with no multipartite dependence.

+It turns out there exist even pure genuinely multipartite entangled states without multipartite dependence.
 Consider any $N$-qudit cluster state (including linear, ring, 2D, etc.) for $N \geq 4$.
 It was shown in Ref.~\cite{PhysRevA.82.012337} that all single-particle subsystems are completely mixed and there exists at least one pair of subsystems in the bipartite completely mixed state.
 The corresponding entropies are equal to $S(\rho_i) = 1$ and $S(\rho_{ij})=2$, and lead to $\mathcal{D}_N = 0$, due to Eq. (\ref{pure}).
 Therefore, the information about a particular subsystem cannot be increased when other subsystems are brought together which explains the impossibility of the corresponding secret sharing task~\cite{cluster-secret-sharing,cluster-secret-sharing-qudit,cluster-secret-sharing-erratum}.
 Note that there exist other subsets of observers who can successfully run secret sharing using a cluster state.
-This state also illustrates nicely that full correlations can exist without multipartite dependence.
-Conversely, the state $\rho_{\mathrm{nc}} = \frac{1}{2} | D_N^1 \rangle \langle D_N^1| + \frac{1}{2} | D_N^{N-1} \rangle \langle D_N^{N-1} |$ has the property of being $N$-partite entangled without $N$-partite correlation functions~\cite{Kaszlikowski2008}, yet its $\mathcal{D}_N$ is finite.
-This again shows that multipartite dependence is distinct from multipartite correlations and captures other properties of genuinely multi-partite entangled systems.

-{\em Increasing $\mathcal{D}$ with local operations.}---We now give an analytical example where $\mathcal{D}_3$ increases under local operation on the system in the condition.
-Consider the following classical state

-One verifies that its $3$-dependence equals $\mathcal{D}_3(\rho) = I(X_2:X_3|X_1)=0.06$, i.e., conditioning on $X_1$ gives the smallest conditional mutual information.
-The application of an amplitude-damping channel with Kraus operators